 Medical Practice — Clinical Management

-Focuses on the preparation of the Medical Assistant and the foundation necessary to prepare medical assistants for increasing management responsibility within the medical office or clinic and to perform routine administrative duties in physicians’ offices, clinics, and other ambulatory health care facilities.
+Focuses on the preparation and the foundation necessary to prepare medical assistants for increasing management responsibility within the medical office or clinic and to perform routine administrative duties in physicians’ offices, clinics, and other ambulatory health care facilities.
 Students may elect to stop out at either one of the following two stages depending upon career or educational objectives.

-- Medical (Office) Assistant, Level II Certificate of Achievement, 36 credit hours
+- Medical Assistant, Level II Certificate of Achievement, 36 credit hours

 - Medical Practice - Clinical Management Associate in Applied Science degree, 67 credit hours.